By Nitin Thapar

 Technology moves at a startling speed and it has been the same case in the algorithmic and quantitative trading domain.
 Traders around the world are making use of Machine Learning, Artificial Intelligence, Blockchain, Neural Networks, Deep Learning and similar techniques to execute their trades.
 One of the key factors to benefit from the ever-changing trend in technology is to learn the impact of the evolving ways that other traders use and learn from their mistakes.

 Unlike most domain, there is a lot more to Algorithmic Trading.
 Mere blogs and articles cannot help you to get started with your algorithmic trading practice.
-You need to be up-to-date about latest news, strategies, research papers, data sources, platforms and much more.
+You need to be up-to-date about latest news, strategies, research papers, data sources, algorithmic trading platform and much more.

 Unsurprisingly, there are many portals available to answer all your questions but the question is, how credible can they be?